-PLAN YEAR APPROVED: FY2020 IMPLEMENTED: FY2020 AMENDED: FY2024
+PLAN YEAR APPROVED: FY2020 IMPLEMENTED: FY2020 AMENDED: FY2024 populations.

-This activity was approved in FY2020 and creates a local rental subsidy program to assist special needs populations.
 SCCHA is partnering with the City of San Jose and the County of Santa Clara to provide interim (short-term) housing to individuals and families who are approved for a Permanent Supportive Housing (PSH) unit to which SCCHA has attached a PBV, but the unit is not yet ready for occupancy.
 The interim housing will move these highly vulnerable clients off the street while they await their permanent home and will provide stability and allow case managers to begin engaging with the clients.
-In FY2024, this activity was expanded to include providing funding for scattered site interim housing where the families housed aren't necessarily voucher holders and with partners other than just the City of San Jose and Santa Clara County.
-The Housing Authority will ensure compliance with HQS and other requirements set forth in PIH Notice 2011-45.